 At the end of the course, there will be an online assessment, which you will need to pass to complete the course.
 Answers are marked instantly and automatically, allowing you to know straight away whether you have passed.
 If you haven’t, there’s no limit on the number of times you can take the final exam.
 All this is included in the one-time fee you paid for the course itself.

-In module three, we will gain an in-depth understanding of what constitutes abuse and neglect, the different types of abuse, and how to identify the signs of a child at risk.
+In module three, we will look into more detail about what constitutes as abuse or neglect and learn how to recognise the signs of abuse.